S21 (Berlin): History

-In the autumn of 1999, the Berlin Senate assured Deutsche Bahn to pre-finance the shell construction of the connection from the Nordring to the Lehrter Bahnhof (the later main station).
-In the construction of the long-distance railway tunnel and the underground station part also appropriate facilities for the rapid-transit railway were to be established.
-At that time Deutsche Bahn assumed that the S21 could go into operation together with the mainline tunnel in mid-2005.
-However, the unclear financing caused further delays in construction.
-At the beginning of 2001, the Confederation stated that it still considered the route unnecessary and did not want to finance it.
-In contrast, the Berlin Senate continued to consider a north-south connection to the new central station to be important.
-The Deutsche Bahn also saw the construction of the S21 as a priority.
+In the autumn of 1999, the Berlin Senate assured Deutsche Bahn of prefinancing for the shell construction of the S21, including both the eastern and western connections to the northern Ringbahn.
+The station at Berlin Hauptbahnhof was to be built together with its mainline underground station.
+At the time, Deutsche Bahn estimated that the S21 could begin operation together with the mainline north-south tunnel in mid-2005.
+However, the unclear financing situation caused further delays in construction.
+At the beginning of 2001, the federal government stated that it still considered the route unnecessary and did not want to finance it.
+In 2004, the federal government told the Senate it might be able to finance the full construction in 2008.

+By June 2026, construction on the first phase of the project was completed, and the first trains between Gesundbrunnen and Hauptbahnhof ran on June 15, operating under the route number S15.
+The opening of this first section was originally planned for 2017.
+The project leader estimated that the second phase would be completed in the middle to late 2030s and the third, in the mid-2040s.

 Future

-The second North-South route (third rail) has been planned since the 1930s.
-This route has the working title S21.
-The first part was planned to be opened in 2017, connecting Berlin's central station with the northern part of the circle line.
-An S15 shuttle train will operate between Hauptbahnhof and Gesundbrunnen.

 With the opening of the second section (Hauptbahnhof – Potsdamer Platz), there will be changes.
 S1, which goes from Oranienburg to Wannsee, will be diverted via the second north-south line, while the first north-south line will still have S2, S25, and S26.
 Finally, the S85 that was terminating at Pankow, will be diverted at Schönhauser Allee via the Berliner Ringbahn, then Berlin Hauptbahnhof, Potsdamer Platz, Yorckstraße (Großgörschenstraße), Schöneberg, Steglitz and terminating at Zehlendorf via S1 to increase frequencies on the Wannsee line.